combio-dku/StringFix/README.md

   4. __proteome.fasta__, containing the amino acid sequences for all the protein-coding genes that were detected as 'expressed' with its estimated coverage above the threshold.
 (Path to the reference genome must be given to get protein sequences)

 ## Example data and script
-1. Click [here] to download the test data and store it to your preferred directory.
+1. Click [here](https://drive.google.com/file/d/1GLMhaBGxPiG9--x8oMGXg9bjXORC3fRR/view?usp=sharing) to download the test data and store it to your preferred directory.
-2. decompress the file by typing `python run_sfix.py` in a terminal.
+2. decompress the file by typing `tar -xzvf StringFix_test_data.tar.gz` in a terminal.
 3. Change directory to the decompressed directory.
 4. run `./test_run.sh`.
 (If needed, make the shell script to executable by typing `chmod 777 test_run.sh`)